 Respond to the following questions:

 1. How well do you know God: cognitive knowledge (the fact that God exists) and/or intimate knowledge in Christ (the experience of personal faith)?
-Which one of the two brings salvation?
-Which one is necessary but still does not save?
-Why?
+Explain.

 3. Do you believe that scientific knowledge is the measure of all truth within the sphere of reality, while faith or religious knowledge is subjective and exists only in the realm of the mind but not in reality?